When mood rings came out, they were all the rage. I grew up in the 90s, and I still remember them.

-Generally when you purchase a mood ring, the seller includes a color chart.
+Generally when you buy mood rings, the seller includes a color chart.
 The mood ring color chart lets you know what every displayed color has a meaning and mood.

 Read Also: What are our recommended thumb rings?

-However, different companies may change the mood ring color chart meanings in order to suit them, but we'll do our best.
+However, different companies may change colors of the mood ring color chart meanings in order to suit them, but we'll do our best.

-Read to find out what the colors of a mood ring mean.
+Read to find out what mood ring colors mean.
 Let's check it out.

 Violet Mood Ring Meaning

-If your ring is purple or violet, it may indicate strong or intense feelings regarding romance, love, and relationships.
+Purple and violet ring color meanings indicate strong or intense feelings regarding romance, love, and relationships.
 It could be a new crush has walked into your midst, or maybe a rekindling of stagnant love.
 It could also mean you're feeling flirty or sensual.
 Purple is also when you body temperature is the warmest.

 Red Mood Ring Meaning